robolectric/robolectric/index.html.md

 }
 </pre>

 [Robolectric](http://github.com/pivotal/robolectric) makes this possible by intercepting the loading of the Android classes and rewriting the method bodies.
-[Robolectric](http://github.com/pivotal/robolectric) re-defines Android methods so they return null (or 0, false, etc.), or if provided [Robolectric](http://github.com/pivotal/robolectric) will proxy to fake Android objects giving the Android SDK behavior.
-[Robolectric](http://github.com/pivotal/robolectric) provides a large number of fake objects covering much of what a typical application would need to test-drive the business logic and functionality of your application.
+[Robolectric](http://github.com/pivotal/robolectric) re-defines Android methods so they return null (or 0, false, etc.), or if provided [Robolectric](http://github.com/pivotal/robolectric) will proxy to shadow Android objects giving the Android SDK behavior.
+[Robolectric](http://github.com/pivotal/robolectric) provides a large number of shadow objects covering much of what a typical application would need to test-drive the business logic and functionality of your application.
 Coverage of the SDK is improving every day.

 #### View Support